Ice hockey goaltending equipment

 In ice hockey, the goaltender wears specialized goaltending equipment to protect themselves from the impact of the puck, and to assist in making saves.
 Ringette and rinkball goaltenders use the same equipment with some exceptions.
 This article deals chiefly with the sport of ice hockey.

 Most modern goaltending equipment is made from hydrophobic synthetic leather and nylon on the outside and dense closed-cell foams and plastics inside.
 In the past, pads were often made out of leather and stuffed with horse hair.
 Professional pads were stuffed with deer hair, which is hollow, giving more protection.

-The National Hockey League (NHL) specifies maximum dimensions of goaltending equipment to prevent goaltenders from having an unfair advantage.
-Many other professional and non-professional leagues adhere to equipment size regulations based on International Ice Hockey Federation (IIHF) rules.
+Prior to the 1980's, the weight of the materials used subjected goaltending equipment to practical size limitations.
+The use of lighter materials made larger equipment feasible, with an emphasis on larger pads in particular.
+Once it became obvious that this was causing a dramatic decrease in scoring, the National Hockey League (NHL) and International Ice Hockey Federation (IIHF) along with other leagues and governing bodies began mandating maximum dimensions of goaltending equipment to encourage reasonable levels of scoring and prevent goaltenders from having an unfair advantage.
+Most European professional leagues and many non-professional leagues adhere to equipment size regulations based on IIHF rules.

 Blocker

 The blocker consists of a glove with a rectangular board attached to the backhand side.
 The board is usually curved up at one end, which is designed to help control the deflection of the puck and will create a tougher angle on a shot if a goaltender uses the shaft-down technique.
 The blocker is worn on the hand that holds the stick, so a right-handed goaltender wears the blocker on the right hand, and a left-handed goaltender wears it on the left hand.
 This is called a "full right goalie" as the goaltender wears the catch glove in the right hand.
 A blocker is sometimes called a waffle, and less commonly as a domino, in reference to older models, which were covered with real leather, but had holes cut in the leather to save weight, giving the blocker a waffle-like appearance.
 The placement of the palm on the back of the blocker varies though it has been traditionally placed in the middle.
 Newer models tend to place the palm further to the inside of the glove in order cover more of the net.
 Typically, the goaltender wears only one blocker.
 However, near the end of his career, retired goaltender Dan Blackburn played with two blockers after nerve damage rendered him incapable of closing his glove hand.